Moretonhampstead: Toponymy

 In 1493 the town was recorded as "Morton Hampstead" in the Calendar of Inquisitions Post Mortem, with 'ham' and 'stede' both being Anglo-Saxon words for a home or enclosed area, but seemingly unnecessary to the historical context of the settlement.

-The Oxford Names Companion (1991) speculates that this may be a family name, or a nearby place.
+The Oxford Names Companion (1991) speculates this may be a family name, or a nearby place.
 However The Cambridge Dictionary of English Place-Names (2004) simply says the reason for the addition is unknown.

 The 'Hampstead' part of the name was not always used, with the Recovery Rolls from the Court of Common Pleas in 1692 noting it as "Moreton al. Moreton Hampstead", indicating that both long and short forms may be used.
 Local noted antiquarian Cecil Torr states that the town continued to be known simply as Moreton to the majority of people prior to the arrival of the railway, which made the station Moretonhampstead in order to distinguish it from other towns called Moreton on the railways network, with 45 other settlements called Moreton or Morton.